 A second error is a failure to repack correctly.
 Some systems, especially the hydro-static devices that are triggered by hydrostatic pressure (rather than simple immersion), an incorrect packing can delay or prevent full inflation.
 Spinlock (equipped with Pro Sensor auto-inflator), Mustang (Hammar auto-inflator), and other manufacturers use these inflation systems, which are particularly popular among racers because they are less likely to accidentally inflate when the boat takes a bow wave and the wearer is doused in water.

 In recent years, I’ve heard about device failures from safety experts who lead PFD demonstrations around the country.
 Sometimes the PFDs only partially inflate, sometimes they don’t inflate at all.
-Currently, there is no hard statistics on the number of such failures, nor have the precise causes in each case been thorougly documented, but we have begun working with instructors to begin collecting this data.
+Currently, there is no hard statistics on the number of such failures, nor have the precise causes in each case been thoroughly documented, but we have begun working with instructors to begin collecting this data.
 During these demonstrations, the participants inspect and re-arm the inflation system, re-pack, and don their own PFD (or one provided by the event sponsor), and jump into a pool.
 The purpose of the demonstration is to familiarize sailors with the gear, both on land and in the water.

-According to those I’ve spoken with, one possible problem with the hydrostatic devices is that if the water pressure sensor in the auto-inflator is blocked by the bladder or cover material during repacking, it might not trigger inflation, or auto-inflation could be delayed.
+According to those I’ve spoken with, one possible problem with the hydrostatic devices: if the water pressure sensor in the auto-inflator is blocked by the bladder or cover material during repacking, it might not trigger inflation, or auto-inflation could be delayed.
 Some testers have reportedly been able to duplicate this failure mode, and we are currently investigating this.
 It is clear that these devices are not immune to design problems.
 Over the years, several prominent makers including Crewfit, MustangSurvival, and Spinlock have all issued voluntary recalls over the past several years.
 Suffice to say that if you haven’t registered your product with the manufacturer and checked for any recalls, you should do this immediately.
 And if you are unfamiliar or have questions regarding the proper re-packing or re-arming of your vest (see links below), contact the maker.

-PFD Advice
+PFD ADVICE

-This isn’t the first time that an offshore racing event has prompted a discussion of inflatable PFDs.
+The Chicago incident isn’t the first time that an offshore racing event has prompted a discussion of inflatable PFDs.

 Ron Trossbach, head of the US Sailing investigation into the Rambler 100 accident, offered several key findings regarding inflatable life jackets as a result of the Rambler 100 accident.

-• Always wear your own life jacket, properly fitted and secured.
-A life jacket isn’t on until its complete with fitting/adjustment, crotch straps attached, and PLB and bright strobe on your person.
+- Always wear your own life jacket, properly fitted and secured.
+A life jacket isn’t on until it’s complete with fitting/adjustment, crotch straps attached, and PLB and bright strobe on your person.
 The tether/harness must be attached (but not necessarily hooked on).

-• Life jackets should be either on a person, hooked to their bunk, or otherwise immediately available.
+- Life jackets should be either on a person, hooked to their bunk, or otherwise immediately available.

-• Inspect your life jacket every time you put it on and conduct an air test of your inflatable annually.
+- Inspect your life jacket every time you put it on and conduct an air test of your inflatable annually.

-• Revisit the decision whether you want to wear an automatic or manual inflating life jacket.
+- Revisit the decision whether you want to wear an automatic or manual inflating life jacket.
 Familiarity with using the dump valve on your PFD was emphasized in our preliminary study of what can happen in a capsize.

-• Know how to manually inflate your inflatable life jacket.
+- Know how to manually inflate your inflatable life jacket.
 Finding the pull cord is not always easy.

-• Wear crotch/thigh straps (required by ISAF OSR 5.02.5 b on all harnesses since 2011).
+- Wear crotch/thigh straps (required by ISAF OSR 5.02.5 b on all harnesses since 2011).
 Know how to deploy and use your spray hood.
 (Splash guard/spray hoods are already strongly recommended by ISAF OSR 5.01 j.)

-• Upgrade your whistle.
+- Upgrade your whistle.
 The Fox whistle did best in our emergency whistle test.
 (Installed PFD whistles were considered useless.)

-• Many PFD strobe light sensors must be in water to work, and they are not very bright.
+- Many PFD strobe light sensors must be in water to work, and they are not very bright.

-• We offered our own recommendations in regarding both PFDs and harnesses in our analysis of the report on the fatal capsize of the racing sloop Wingnuts in 2011.
+- We offered our own recommendations in regarding both PFDs and harnesses in our analysis of the report on the fatal capsize of the racing sloop Wingnuts in 2011.

-• Tether quick-release snap-shackles do not consistently release when the tether is under loads of greater than about 150 pounds.
+- Tether quick-release snap-shackles do not consistently release when the tether is under loads of greater than about 150 pounds.
 So if you are being dragged behind your boat, you will likely have to cut yourself free, or relieve the strain on the tether with a great deal of arm strength before you can trigger the quick release.

-• Accessing the tethers quick-release mechanism when hooked into inflated harness/PFDs can be extremely difficult.
+- Accessing the tethers quick-release mechanism when hooked into inflated harness/PFDs can be extremely difficult.

-• When not in use, boat-end tether clips or clips on two-leg tethers should never be attached to the harness.
+- When not in use, boat-end tether clips or clips on two-leg tethers should never be attached to the harness.
 Only a single quick-release snap-shackle or similar device should be connected to the harness.

-• Auto-inflating harnesses can prevent deaths due to the gasp reflex, in which a drowning victim (typically in cold water) reflexively ingests water, but they have shortcomings, one of which is prevent escape from an overturned vessel or flooded cabin.
+- Auto-inflating harnesses can prevent deaths due to the gasp reflex, in which a drowning victim (typically in cold water) reflexively ingests water, but they have shortcomings, one of which is prevent escape from an overturned vessel or flooded cabin.

-• Know how to deflate your inflatable PFDs.
+- Know how to deflate your inflatable PFDs.
 Trying to escape from a sinking or capsized boat, reboarding a boat, or boarding a life raft in an inflated PFD can be extremely difficult.

-• A sharp knife should be kept handy at all times while underway.
+- A sharp knife should be kept handy at all times while underway.
 We’ve tested several knives over the years, some of our favorites are featured in this Practical Sailor sailing knife test.

-• Personal locator beacons (PLBs), whistles, and lights that are worn at all times can be valuable lifesavers.
+- Personal locator beacons (PLBs), whistles, and lights that are worn at all times can be valuable lifesavers.

 Past PS Tests and Maker Links

-We’ve carried two major tests of inflatable PFD/harnesses in recent years, with several smaller follow-ups.
 In 2006, noted offshore sailor Skip Allen tested several models in the cold waters of California.
 And in a followup life-jacket harness test in June 2008 we tested at three fairly new entries to the field, representative of a trend toward light-weight models.
 Although both of these tests appear fairly old, safety design tends to evolve quite slowly.
 Most of these products, or near copies are still on the market today.

 Maintenance guidelines vary slightly by manufacturer, but the guidelines offered by West Marine in their do-it-yourself checklist for inflatable PFD maintenance will generally apply to other brands.